saurabh69912162/ana_infy/README.md

-# Hybrid AI ITMS framework
+# Hybrid AI ITSM framework
-IT Ticket Management System (ITMS)
+IT Ticket Management System (ITSM)

 ## Overview
 The AI Ticketing System is a web application designed to streamline the process of managing IT support tickets.
 It leverages AI to classify and route tickets to the appropriate agents, and provides a user-friendly interface for tracking and resolving issues.